microsoft/winfile/README.md

 6. converted internal shell APIs to public APIs (the primary reason the old version would not run)

 The help directory contains both winfile.hlp and winfile.chm.
 Winfile.hlp was in the NT4
-source tree, but does not work on Windows 10 any more.
+source tree, but does not work on Windows 10 anymore.
 Winfile.chm was copied from a regular installation of Windows 98 and works on Windows 10.
 As is, WinFile.exe tries to launch winfile.hlp which fails.

 To create your own local branch referring to this release, run "git checkout -b <your branch> original_plus".